trilitech/tezos-developer-docs/docs/unity/reference/API.md

 ---
-title: Unity SDK API object
+title: Unity SDK TezosAPI object
-sidebar_label: API object
+sidebar_label: TezosAPI object
 authors: Tim McMackin
 last_update:
-  date: 6 December 2023
+  date: 6 November 2024
 ---

-The Unity SDK class `TezosSDK.Tezos.API.TezosAPI`, which is available at runtime as the `TezosManager.Instance.Tezos.API` object, provides information about the Tezos blockchain, such as what tokens accounts or contracts control.
+The Unity SDK class `Tezos.API.TezosAPI`, which is available at runtime as the `TezosAPI` object, provides methods for many Tezos-related tasks, including connecting to wallets, getting information about the current wallet connection, and getting information about about the Tezos blockchain, such as what tokens accounts or contracts control.

 ## Properties